AngusMcLure/PoolTools/inst/app/www/about.md

 ## How-to cite PoolTools

 General citation for PoolTools:
-> Jaya, F., Ward, S., Mayfield, H., McLure, A., PoolTools [Computer software]. https://github.com/AngusMcLure/PoolTools
+> Jaya, F., Ward, S., Mayfield, H., Cherryh, C., McLure, A., PoolTools [Computer software]. v0.1.5. https://github.com/AngusMcLure/PoolTools

 If you used the "Analyse" mode, please cite:
 > McLure, A., O'Neill, B., Mayfield, H., Lau, C. and McPherson, B., 2021.
 PoolTestR: An R package for estimating prevalence and regression modelling for molecular xenomonitoring and other applications with pooled samples. _Environmental Modelling & Software_, _145_, p.105158.